Equity Workforce Planning and Capacity Grants

 About Equity Workforce Planning and Capacity Grants

-Equity Workforce Planning and Capacity Grants provide up to $50,000 for up to 12 months for planning needed to develop a program plan ready for implementation, up to $150,000 for up to two years for capacity building (expanding staff, solidifying essential partnerships, developing content and curriculum design, etc.) to start or expand a clean energy equity workforce program, up to $150,000 for up to 3 years for additional participant support services for equity-focused workforce programs, or up to $250,000 for up to 2 years to provide professional development to clean energy energy employers to increase equitable and inclusive hiring practices.
+Equity Workforce Planning and Capacity Grants provide up to $50,000 for up to 12 months for the development a program plan ready for implementation or up to $150,000 for up to two years for capacity building (expanding staff, solidifying essential partnerships, developing curriculum, expanding supportive services) to start or expand a clean energy equity workforce program.

 In addition to direct funding, planning and capacity grantees receive technical assistance support from MassCEC to facilitate targeted networking, expanded partnerships, stronger program design, and effective practices for achieving outcomes.

-Applicants applying to Scopes 1 or 2 shall focus programming on one or more of the following categories:
+Applicants may focus programming on one or more of the following categories:

-Strand B: Clean Energy Career Awareness, Career Exploration, and Preparedness
+• Strand B: Clean Energy Career Awareness, Career Exploration, and Preparedness for Adult Learners and Job Seekers

-Strand C: Business Support Services Leading to the creation or expansion of MWBEs in Climate-Critical Fields
+• Strand C: Development of a MWBE Support Program leading to the creation or expansion of MWBEs in Climate-Critical Fields

 Open